When to Double Down after a Split in Blackjack?

 - Hand and Dealer’s Upcard Analysis: The choice to double down or split depends on your hand value and the dealer's upcard.
 Splitting is usually best with a pair of 8s against a weak dealer card, while doubling down is better with a total of 10 or 11, especially if the dealer shows a 9 or lower.

 - Optimal Play Scenarios: A clear example is when you hold a pair of Aces; splitting them is usually the best choice regardless of the dealer’s upcard because it gives you two chances to hit a strong hand.
-Conversely, if you have a hand totaling 11 and the dealer shows a lower card, doubling down maximizes your chances of winning big.
+Conversely, if you have a hand totalling 11 and the dealer shows a lower card, doubling down maximizes your chances of winning big.

 Example Hands Demonstrating the Combined Use of Double Down and Split